 Changes in Eating Habits

 Any change in eating habits and subsequently weight can be a sign of concern for pet parents and should be investigated further.
-Cats can avoid food altogether, barely touch it or overeat when they are stressed.
-Since eating habits can be a symptom of very serious medical concerns as well if you notice a change in your cat’s eating it’s advised to bring this up to your vet to determine if your cat may be ill.
+Cats can avoid food altogether, barely touch it, or overeat when they are stressed.
+Since eating habits can be a symptom of very serious medical concerns as well if you notice a change in your cat’s eating habits, it’s advised to bring this up to your vet to determine if your cat may be ill.

 There are a few things you can do behaviorally to ease your cat’s nerves when you leave your anxious cat home alone.
 Since your coming and going can trigger your cat’s distress, avoid drawing attention, or making a big deal out of your leaving and returning.
 Just act like you are going out for a moment to check the mail.
 The idea is to not draw too much attention to yourself.
 Although it’s important to give your cat sufficient attention at appropriate times, if they have separation anxiety issues, avoid doing so near a time you will be leaving or returning.